Sign In

 Either thermographic charts or temperature logs from cold storage facilities or refrigerated containers must be presented to the Canadian Plant Protection Authorities at the port of arrival.

-Treatment which is undertaken on-shore, the exporter to provide evidence attesting to the treatment and to present to the Department of Agriculture Authorised Officer at time of inspection
+The exporter is to provide evidence attesting to the treatment and present it to the Authorised Officer at the time of inspection.

 Details of treatment undertaken onshore is to be endorsed on the Phytosanitary certificate in the treatment section.